We've been having the

 The common problem of all those proposals is very central to the whole idea of Extensions as we know them.
 The goal of building them as been to fix the restoring experience when using extensions in a database, and we managed to do that properly for contrib likes extensions.

-When talking about Inline Extensions, the fly in the ointment is how to
+Inline Extensions, the fly in the ointment is how to

 properly manage their